-Disposal Authorization - When required, either the number assigned by the Department of Information Services (for information technology related equipment and proprietary software) or the Department of General Administration (for all other capital assets), granting an agency the authority to dispose of an asset or as provided by specific statutory authority.
+Disposal Authorization - When required, either the number assigned by the Office of the Chief Information Officer/Technology Services Board (for information technology related equipment and proprietary software) or the Department of Enterprise Services (for all other capital assets), granting an agency the authority to dispose of an asset or as provided by specific statutory authority.
 Refer to Subsection 30.40.45.